 Double-Check the Range

 Most electric cars offer a range of over 200 miles on a charge.
 Think about how many miles you put on your car in a single day.
 How many miles is it to your work and back?
 Include trips to the grocery store or local shops.
 Most people won’t experience range anxiety during their daily commute and you can charge up your car every night at home and have a full charge for the next day.
 Which EV has the most range on a charge?
 Today, that would be the Tesla Model S that has an EPA-rated 402 miles per charge.

 Many factors will affect your electric car’s range.
 Your range will diminish if you use the climate control, for instance.
 Your driving habits and how hard you drive has an impact as well.
 Obviously, the faster you drive, the more power you’ll use and the quicker you’ll need to recharge.
 Before you buy, make sure the electric car you are choosing has enough range for your needs.
 With a range of 200 miles, most drivers have plenty of range for their daily driving.

-Compare the newest electric cars on range, price, cost of ownership and more using our New Vehicle Catalog.
+Compare the newest electric cars on range, price, cost of ownership and more using our EV Catalog.

 Find the Right Home Charger

 Most electric car owners primarily charge at home.
 At the end of the day, you simply plug your car in and every morning it is charged up and ready to go.
 You can charge your EV using a standard 110-volt wall outlet, known as Level 1 charging.
 Level 1 charging adds about 4 miles of range per hour.

 Many electric car owners hire an electrician to install a 240-volt outlet in their garage.
 This allows Level 2 charging, which can add 25 miles of range per hour of charging.
 Make sure to find out how much it will cost to add 240-volt service at your home.